Skip to main content

 Operations Guidelines

-The requirements found in this document are primarily operational in nature.
-They cover the forms which shall be submitted, the obligation on you to conform to requirements and specifications, your customer support requirements, incident management obligations and your responsibilities regarding outages, deprecated versions, etc. You must read all 22 requirements in full and your organisation will be agreeing to these guidelines as part of the declaration process.
+This document covers operational requirements such as submission of forms, obligations to conform to requirements and specifications, customer support requirements, incident management obligations, and responsibilities regarding outages and deprecated versions.
+Please read all 22 requirements in full.
+Your organisation will be agreeing to these guidelines as part of the declaration process.

 Consent Guidelines